sailfishos-mirror/bind9/doc/notes/notes-9.20.16.rst

   Previously, :iscman:`dig` could exit with an assertion failure when a server was specified before the :option:`dig -b` option.
 This has been fixed. :gl:`#5609`

-- Skip unsupported algorithms when looking for a signing key.

-  A mix of supported and unsupported DNSSEC algorithms in the same zone could cause validation failures.
-Unsupported algorithms are now ignored when looking for signing keys. :gl:`#5622`

 - Skip buffer allocations if not logging.